-The two main considerations for internet browsing in MOFO Linux are anonymity and connection bandwidth.
-One can have high anonymity but get content at a lower speed, or browse with faster speed and have less anonymity and privacy.
+The three main considerations for internet browsing in MOFO Linux are anonymity, privacy, and connection bandwidth.
+One can have high anonymity and / or privacy but get content at a lower speed, or browse with faster speed with less anonymity and privacy.
 Without these encryption features, there is more exposure to surveillance and censorship.

-Firefox, with Lantern or Psiphon domain fronting proxies, is the primary means of accessing web content in MOFO Linux.
-Starting either proxy method will bring up Firefox and make the necessary network connections to circumvent censorship barriers.
-Both provide good broadband connectivity and use moderate encryption to thwart moderate surveillance and deep packet inspection.
-State level attackers have the means to time, capture, and eventually decrypt traffic through these proxies, so they should be considered access and not anonymity tools.
-These circumvention tools rely on relaying browser traffic through domains that are financially harmful for the censoring government to block.
+Vivaldi, with Outline Client, Lantern or Psiphon domain fronting proxies, is the primary means of unblocking web content in MOFO Linux.
+Using any proxy method will set up the necessary network connections to circumvent censorship barriers.
+These tools provide good broadband connectivity and will thwart moderate surveillance and deep packet inspection.
+State level attackers have the means to time, capture, and eventually deanonymize traffic through these proxies, so they should be considered censorship circumvention and not anonymity tools.
+These circumvention tools rely on relaying browser traffic through domains that are excessively costly for the censoring government to block.
 Thus, they work most of the time, with only intermittent interruption.

-OpenVPN and SoftEther provide high bandwidth and secure access to remote VPN severs.
+OpenVPN and Wireguard provide high bandwidth and secure access to remote VPN severs.
 These currently have the significant disadvantage of being easily detected and blocked by censoring countries.
-Without using extra obfuscation methods, do not expect OpenVPN or SoftEther to work in countries such as China or Iran.
+Without using extra obfuscation methods, do not expect OpenVPN or Wireguard to work in countries such as China or Iran.